Benchmarking Overton Pluralism in LLMs: Discussion Future Work

 \section{Discussion \& Future Work}

-Our benchmark offers the first framework for quantifying Overton pluralism in LLMs.
+\OB offers the first benchmark for quantifying Overton pluralism in LLMs.
 Our results provide a clear signal: current model scores (0.35–0.41) remain far below the theoretical maximum of 1.0, showing that existing LLMs capture only a fraction of the Overton window.
-Even when pooling coverage across all eight evaluated models, the ``best--across--models'' reference point reaches only 0.69 (\OC) or 0.77 (\WOS), meaning that substantial portions of the Overton window remain unrepresented in aggregate.
+Even when pooling coverage across all eight evaluated models, the best--across--models reference point reaches only 0.69 (\OC) or 0.77 (\WOS), meaning that substantial portions of the Overton window remain unrepresented in aggregate.
 This reinforces the need for systematic research on pluralism in LLMs, as current systems fall short of achieving robust coverage.

 The comparison of our unweighted and weighted metrics offers unique insight into the different representation patterns across models.
-Overall, models tend to cover the most popular viewpoints, as evidenced by the higher weighted than unweighted \OSs on our benchmark.
-However, on the political Model Slant questions, we find that Gemma~3-27B, DeepSeek~R1, and Claude~3.7 have \textit{lower} weighted than unweighted \OSs (\Cref{tab:overton_ols_modelslant,tab:weighted_overton_ols_modelslant}).
-This suggests that these models more often covered perspectives of smaller groups but sometimes missed majority viewpoints.
-Interestingly, Llama~3.3 outperformed Llama~4 on this subset for both metrics, calling into question the effect of political bias mitigation efforts on pluralistic representation capabilities.\footnote{According to \citet{meta_llama_2025}, ``Llama~4 responds with strong political lean\ldots at half of the rate of Llama~3.3.''}
+While almost all models fail to surpass the single--largest--viewpoint baseline on the overall benchmark, on the political Model Slant questions, we find models tend to cover the more popular viewpoints as evidenced by the higher weighted than unweighted \OSs.
+However, we find that Gemma~3-27B, DeepSeek~R1, and Claude~3.7 have \textit{lower} weighted than unweighted \OSs (\Cref{tab:overton_ols_modelslant,tab:weighted_overton_ols_modelslant}), suggesting that these models often covered perspectives of smaller groups but sometimes missed majority viewpoints.
+Interestingly, Llama~3.3 outperformed Llama~4 on both subsets for both metrics, calling into question the effect of political bias mitigation efforts on more recent model iterations on pluralistic representation capabilities.\footnote{According to \citet{meta_llama_2025}, ``Llama~4 responds with strong political lean\ldots at half of the rate of Llama~3.3.''}